What is the relevance MRI in prostate cancer? - Multiparametric MRI

 Biopsies

 Targeted mpMRI prostate biopsies have the potential to revolutionise prostate cancer diagnosis and management.
 By directly combining mpMRI and ultrasound imaging to produce a fusion image, the prostate cancer can be accurately localised.
-Real time biopsies can be taken with higher accuracy using this fusion image to guide the needle.
-Significant medical research demonstrates that mpMRI guided biopsies have higher detection rates, more accuracy at predicting aggressive cancers and lower complication rates.
+Real time biopsies can be taken with higher accuracy using this fusion image to guide the needle4.
+Significant medical research demonstrates that mpMRI guided biopsies have higher detection rates, more accuracy at predicting aggressive cancers and lower complication rates9.

 Staging of prostate cancer

-mpMRI allows more accurate definition of the exact boundaries of the prostate cancer which is invaluable in determining if the prostate cancer has spread beyond the confines of the capsule.
-This is critical in selecting the appropriate type of treatment.
+mpMRI allows more accurate definition of the exact boundaries of the prostate cancer which is invaluable in determining if the prostate cancer has spread beyond the confines of the capsule.5 This is critical in selecting the appropriate type of treatment.

 Monitoring of prostate cancer